DABF19: Publication Scaffold

 Temple Bar Gallery + Studios presents Dublin Art Book Fair 2019 (DABF), the only art book fair in Ireland, now taking place over ten days from 21st November to 1st December 2019.
 DABF is sponsored by Henry J Lyons and supported by Dublin UNESCO City of Literature.

 The ninth edition of Dublin Art Book Fair platforms creative and cutting-edge publishers, big and small, Irish and international, and is a centre for the contemporary artist book.
 Browse a vibrant mix of books on art, architecture, visual culture and select fiction, enjoy a coffee and engage in a free programme of talks, tours, workshops and discussions in a relaxed and stimulating environment.

-Our guest curator for the DABF 2019 main programme is Dr Kathleen James-Chakraborty, Professor of Art History at University College Dublin.
-In a series of talks, presentations and panel discussions, her theme, Learning from the Bauhaus will consider how the twentieth-century’s most innovative and influential school of art, craft, design and architecture, continues to influence a hundred years on.
-Contributors include, Martino Stierli, Chief Curator of Architecture and Design, Museum of Modern Art New York; Grant Watson, Royal College of Art, London and Kerry Meakin, Lecturer in Design and Visual Merchandising and Display at Technological University Dublin.
-An interdisciplinary panel featuring visual artists, architects and designers will discuss the influence of Bauhaus on their respective practices; a series of artist-led workshops taking inspiration from Bauhaus ideas including colour theory, printmaking and wallpaper design, alongside open studios with artists from Temple Bar Gallery + Studios.
+This year DABF is guest curated by Dr Kathleen James-Chakraborty, Professor of Art History at University College Dublin.
+In a series of talks, workshops, open studios, book launches and panel discussions, the theme, Art & Architecture: Learning from the Bauhaus will consider how the twentieth-century’s most innovative and influential school of art, craft, design and architecture continues to influence a hundred years on.
+Contributors include Martino Stierli (Chief Curator of Architecture and Design, Museum of Modern Art New York); Grant Watson (London based independent curator and researcher) and Kerry Meakin (Programme Chair, Visual Merchandising & Display, TU Dublin).
+There will be an interdisciplinary panel discussion featuring visual artists, architects and designers on the influence of Bauhaus on their own practice; a series of artist-led workshops taking inspiration from Bauhaus ideas, including colour theory, printmaking and wallpaper design, alongside open studios with artists at Temple Bar Gallery + Studios.